-|WFC3 Data Handbook v.
-3.0|
+|WFC3 Data Handbook v.4|

-5.2 5.2.1 Bias Calibration IssuesBias reference frames are acquired daily for scientific calibration purposes and for monitoring the detector performance.
-Multiple bias frames are combined together on roughly a monthly basis (120 frames) into a reference superbias image.
-The combination removes the cosmic rays accumulated during the readout time and enhances the signal-to-noise ratio of the final results. calwf3 performs the bias correction in two steps (see Section 3.2.4): BLEVCORR subtracts a global bias level as measured from the overscan region and BIASCORR subtracts a reference bias image.
+5.2 5.2.1 Bias CalibrationBias reference frames are acquired frequently for scientific calibration purposes and for monitoring the detector performance.
+Multiple bias frames are stacked into a reference superbias image, removing the cosmic rays accumulated during the readout time enhancing the signal-to-noise ratio of the final results. calwf3 performs the bias correction in two steps (see Section 3.2.5 and Section 3.2.6).
+The first consists in subtracting a global bias level, measured from the overscan regions, which provide a measure of the instrument bias level at the time when the images are taken.
 The location of the overscan regions in a raw image varies, depending upon the type of readout that is performed.
-The overscan regions are used to monitor the instrument as well as provide a measure of the bias level at the time of the image.
-This overscan-based bias level is subtracted from the raw image, normally through the BLEVCORR step in the WFC3 calibration pipeline.
-Residual two-dimensional bias structure is removed via the superbias reference file correction applied via the BIASCORR step.When science data are obtained in subarray format, the requisite dark and flat-field corrections will be obtained from the full-frame calibration files, extracted from the appropriate subregion.
-The superbias correction will also be extracted from full-frame 4-amp readout superbias files (if the subarray resides entirely within a single detector quadrant).
+This overscan-based bias level is subtracted from the raw image through the BLEVCORR step in the WFC3 calibration pipeline.
+In the second step, residual two-dimensional bias structure is removed via the superbias reference file correction applied via the BIASCORR step.When science data are obtained in subarray format, the requisite dark and flat-field corrections are obtained from the full-frame calibration files, extracted from the appropriate subregion.
+The superbias correction is also extracted from full-frame 4-amp readout superbias files (if the subarray resides entirely within a single detector quadrant).
 Tests have shown that this does not degrade the quality of the dark, flat-field or bias corrections as compared to full-frame data.
 For subarrays that span detector quadrants, special superbias files must be constructed from individual bias frames read out through the same amplifier as the subarray.
 For example, a single-chip readout (the largest possible subarray) read out through amp A must be calibrated with a superbias constructed from single-chip bias frames read out through amp A; similarly, science data read out through amp B must be calibrated with a superbias constructed from bias frames read out through amp B.